crello/font-metrics-sizing/README.md

     deltaHeight = totalHeight - hheaAscDescDelta;
     upperLowerAddUnits = Math.round(deltaHeight / 2);
 ```
-`factor` is the second parameter for module function
+`factor` is the second parameter for module function.

 ## Usage

-- add module to your package.json dependencies
+- add module to your package.json dependencies:
 ```
 {
     "dependencies": {